paritytech/polkadot/roadmap/implementers-guide/src/node/utility/candidate-validation.md

 #### CPU clock timeouts

-Another timeout-related mitigation we employ is to measure the time taken by jobs using CPU time, rather than wall clock time.
+Another timeout-related mitigation we employ is to measure the time taken by background tasks using CPU time, rather than wall clock time.
 This is because the CPU time of a process is less variable under different system conditions.
-When the overall system is under heavy load, the wall clock time of a job is affected more than the CPU time.
+When the overall system is under heavy load, the wall clock time of a task is affected more than the CPU time.

 [CVM]: ../../types/overseer-protocol.md#validationrequesttype